-D. Attend all practices, scrimmages, performances, and games for the assigned team/group.
-Be punctual.

-E. Comply with the rules and regulations of MSHSL, Hancock School and the activity coach or director.
-Secondary Handbook regulations and rules apply for all activities.

-F. Be an exemplary role model for other students.
+- D. Attend all practices, scrimmages, performances, and games for the assigned team/group.
+Be punctual. - E. Comply with the rules and regulations of MSHSL, Hancock School and the activity coach or director and secondary handbook regulations and rules that apply for all activities. - F. Be an exemplary role model for other students.
 Treat teammates, opposing players, coaches, game officials and others with dignity and respect.
-Display good sportsmanship at all times.

-G. Transportation: Students must ride on school transportation to all events.
-Exceptions may be granted for a student to be transported by a parent - permission must be requested prior to the event and must have approval of the Activities/Athletic Director or Principal, who will notify the event supervisor (coach).
+Display good sportsmanship at all times. - G. Transportation: Students must ride on school transportation to all events.
+Exceptions may be granted for a student to be transported by a parent permission must be requested prior to the event and must have approval of the Activities/Athletic Director or Principal, who will notify the event supervisor (coach).
 Students must return from events on school transportation or with a parent.
 Parents taking their children home must notify the event supervisor in writing prior to leaving the event.
 Coaches will have sign out sheets available at all events.
 These transportation rules apply to all extra-curricular activities, whether or not they are MSHSL sanctioned.
-This includes band and choir contests and activities.
+This includes band and choir contests and activities. - H. Students that have been assigned a detention, will not be allowed to participate in practices, games or events until that detention has been served.